emulatoriu/VieWebCurriculum/chapter1/IntroToExpress/README.md

 ```js
 npm i –save-dev nodemon
 ```
 5. Now there was a package.json file created.
-Open it and change the __devStart__ line to this:
+Open it and add something like following to the __scripts__ part:

 ```js
 "devStart": "nodemon server.js"